-Just a little Japanese is a WHOLE LOT better than none.
+BUT just a little spoken, conversational & polite Japanese is a WHOLE LOT better than none.

 Did you know there are about 10 key Japanese phrases, that used correctly, will slide open countless doors?
-It’s magical, trust me.
+The effect is magical, trust me.

 Beginner Level Japanese is So Satisfying

 Beginner level students find learning the basics of Japanese extremely satisfying – and surprisingly simple!
-It is absolutely worth learning some basic, everyday words and phrases, even if you have no intention whatsoever of attempting to become fluent in Japanese!
+It is absolutely worth learning some basic, everyday words and phrases, even if you have no intention whatsoever of ever attempting to become fluent in Japanese.

-The good news is, just a few phrases are absolutely music to the ears of literally ALL Japanese people.
+The good news is, there are a few phrases are absolutely music to the ears of literally ALL Japanese people.
 They have had the importance of greetings instilled in them from being tiny children: you must say certain greetings, and you must say them properly – that is, cheerfully and in a strong voice.

 Polite Japanese Greetings Earn RESPECT